quandt2/ai-logistics-dashboard/README.md

 - No authentication is included.
 - Query history is stored only in frontend state.
 - Date-range filters are available for dashboard KPIs and charts; natural-language examples use dataset-relative time windows.
+- Relative date queries currently support a defined subset, such as "last month" and "last 3 months" for weekly delayed-order analysis.
+General phrases like "last 2 months" are not fully supported yet.

 ## Future Improvements